 - Does the building have a good reputation?

 - Does management seem responsive to maintenance requests?

 - Are the grounds and building well kept?

 - Have you been treated professionally through the process?

 - Have you asked others and the building how apartments are prepared?

-Once you compare these features, and fill out the chart, you should easily be able to make a decision that right for you.
-Good news is that most leases are 12 months, so if you don’t like it, you can always move out at the end of your lease.
+Once you compare these features and fill out the chart, you should easily be able to make a decision about what is right for you.
+The good news is that most leases are 12 months so if you don’t like it, you can always move out at the end of your lease.
 Careful planning and research will help avoid mistakes.